Competing forces of polarization and adhesion generate directional migration bias in a minimal model

 ]

-\fbox{\parbox{0.48\textwidth}{ \textbf{Significance Statement:} Left-right asymmetry is a vital part of embryonic development and its origins can be traced back to the dynamics of individual cells regulated by mechanical and biochemical signaling cues.
-Recent experiments showed that cellular movement chirality can be established and lost by varying cellular contractility in a minimal system of a pair of cells confined to a disk geometry.
-Here, we present a coherent theory identifying how physical forces can distinguish left from right and thus endow a system with a rotational bias.
-We demonstrate that to recapitulate earlier experimental results with a model, individual cells must have an intrinsic bias.
-We further find that by tuning the strength of cell contractility, cells tune their adherence to the local environment but also to each other.
-A tug-of-war emerges between their ability to move directionally, albeit with a slight tilt, and the strength of centering forces from cell-cell and cell-matrix adhesions.
-This study thus posits a minimal description of the physical forces determining the chiral rotation of small cell collectives.}}
+\fbox{\parbox{0.48\textwidth}{ \textbf{Statement of Significance:} Left-right asymmetry is vital in embryonic development, originating from cells regulated by mechanical and biochemical signaling.
+Chirality -- directional "handedness"—appears throughout nature, from snail shell coiling to plant root spiraling.
+Recent experiments showed directionality bias in cellular movement can be established and reversed by varying contractility of confined cell pairs.
+Using a modeling framework, we demonstrate how physical forces distinguish left from right, endowing systems with tunable directionality bias in confined migration.
+Individual cells must possess intrinsic bias in their front-rear polarity axis.
+By varying contractility, cells tune their adherence to their environment or each other.
+A tug-of-war emerges between orientation biased polarity and centering forces from adhesions.
+This study posits a minimal framework for biased directional movement.}}